-5.1 Any member of the College who will be planning activities with children should have completed the on-line introduction to Safeguarding training provided by Oxford Safeguarding Children Board2, together with any additional training that may have been identified by the risk assessment process.

-- 5.2 Anyone holding the role of Safeguarding Officer will undergo detailed training in safeguarding issues on a regular basis.
-Activity organisers (for example, involving residential courses for young people) may wish to arrange additional training. - 5.3 Training is recorded and monitored by HR.
+- 5.1 Any member of the College who will be planning activities with children should have completed the on-line introduction to Safeguarding training provided by Oxford Safeguarding Children Board2, together with any additional training that may have been identified by the risk assessment process. - 5.2 Anyone holding the role of Safeguarding Officer will undergo detailed training in safeguarding issues on a regular basis.
+Activity organisers (for example, involving residential courses for young people) may wish to arrange additional training.